By Evan Schuman, TechWire

 But beyond sexual issues, newsgroups and chat lines allow people to literally create and secretly test new personalities before trying them out in the real world.
 "Beyond amusement, reinventing oneself is a way to fulfill an unmet need.
 The loss of a social identity online allows one to reconstruct an ideal self in place of a poor self-concept," Young said.
 "Those who suffer from low self-esteem, feelings of inadequacy, or frequent disapproval from others are at the highest risk" of becoming Net addicts.

-"By day, I am a mild-mannered husband, but at night I become the most aggressive bastard online."
+She quoted one participant in the survey as telling her, "By day, I am a mild-mannered husband, but at night I become the most aggressive bastard online."

 The addiction can become a problem when the new emotional creation makes inroads into real lives or when the time spent in the virtual life takes away from responsibilities in the real life.